 - In the French film I've Loved You So Long, the protagonist has recently been released after serving time in prison for murder and has been living with her younger sister as she acclimates to life on the outside.
 At a dinner party, one of her sister's friends gets drunk and begins to tease her about her mysterious past, eventually making a game of it, until the protagonist finally snaps and admits that she was in prison... and everyone laughs, and the drunk friend tells her that if she's just going to make stuff up he's not going to play any more.
 Whilst it's played straight for the most part, her Love Interest offers a subversion, in that he's actually worked with prisoners and realizes that she's telling the truth.

 - Hilarious example from Galaxy Quest when Brandon, a teenaged "questerian" (parody of a "trekkie") is actually helping a real space ship land.
 We get this exchange with him and his mother:

-- In Batman Forever, Two-Face is about to detonate the bomb in the circus when Bruce Wayne stands up and proclaims that he's Batman in order to stop the murder, but the audience has erupted into a frenzy and nobody notices Wayne's confession.
+- In Batman Forever, Two-Face is about to detonate the bomb in the circus when Bruce Wayne stands up and proclaims that he's Batman in order to stop the murder, but the audience has erupted into a frenzy and nobody hears him in all the shouting.

 - Grosse Pointe Blank has a Running Gag in which Martin Blank admits to being an assassin to anyone who asks, but they all assume he's joking and try to riff off of it.

-- Even before this, when his fiancée says "He's the boy next door, aren't you honey?"
+- Patrick Bateman's fiancée says "He's the boy next door, aren't you, honey?"
 Bateman answers "No, I'm not.
 I'm a fucking evil psychopath."

 - In A Separate Peace, Finny dismisses Gene's confession that he caused Finny's fall from the tree.
 Gene later takes it back, as well.